navcoin/navcoin-org/content/get-involved/index.it.md

     reversed="true"
     newTab="true"
 >}}
-NavCoin Core has been translated into over two dozen languages, with dozens more languages partially translated — but more help is always needed.
-NavCoin uses Transifex for translation, so you’ll need to setup an&nbsp;account.<br><br>To contribute a translation, go to the NavCoin project on Transifex: <br><a href="https://www.transifex.com/navcoin/navcoin-core" style="text-decoration:underline;">https://www.transifex.com/navcoin/navcoin-core</a><br><br>Click on the 'Join Team' button, let us know which languages you’re able to translate, and start&nbsp;translating!
+Navcoin Core has been translated into over two dozen languages, with dozens more languages partially translated — but more help is always needed.
+Navcoin uses Transifex for translation, so you’ll need to setup an&nbsp;account.<br><br>To contribute a translation, go to the Navcoin project on Transifex: <br><a href="https://www.transifex.com/navcoin/navcoin-core" style="text-decoration:underline;">https://www.transifex.com/navcoin/navcoin-core</a><br><br>Click on the 'Join Team' button, let us know which languages you’re able to translate, and start&nbsp;translating!
 {{< /zig_section>}}

 {{< zig_section